 Epistaxis is also known as Nosebleed.
 It is occur because of the nose and the close-to-the-surface location of blood vessels in the lining of your nose.
 Most of the time nosebleeds are handled at home, but if there are some specific symptoms found then it should be checked in the clinic by an expert physician.
+We will discuss about Epistaxis ICD 10 code and other related ICD codes for this disease.

 if anyone suffers frequent nosebleeds in this case it could be an early sign of other medical problems that need to be investigated.
 Sometimes nosebleeds start in the back of the nose.
 In this case usually involve large blood vessels, so patients suffer as a result of heavy bleeding and it can be dangerous.